Sammy-ch/upquack/README.md

     Persistence: All monitored domains and their check histories are automatically saved to a local JSON file (db/domains.json) and loaded on startup.

-    Responsive TUI: Built with ratatui and crossterm for a smooth and interactive terminal experience.

-    Asynchronous Operations: Leverages tokio for efficient, non-blocking network requests, ensuring the UI remains responsive while monitoring runs in the background.

 🚀 Getting Started

 Prerequisites

 Before you begin, ensure you have the following installed: